klaytn/klaytn-docs/docs/dapp/json-rpc/api-references/eth/block.md

 ## eth_getUncleBlockByHashAndIndex <a id="eth_getunclebyblockhashandindex"></a>

-Returns information about a uncle of a block by hash and uncle index position.
+Returns information about a uncle of a block by hash and the uncle's index position.
-But there are no uncles in Klaytn, so it always return `null` as result.
+Since there are no uncles in Klaytn, it always returns `null`.

 **Parameters**